juju/docs/src/en/commands.md

    _--description  (= false)_

    _-h, --help  (= false)_

-   show help on a command or other topic
+      Show help on a command or other topic.

    **Details:**